Authorities swarm van possibly linked to California shooting - KESQ

 MONTEREY PARK, Calif.
 (AP) — Law enforcement officials swarmed and entered a white van Sunday afternoon that officials suspect was driven by a gunman who opened fire on a Southern California ballroom dance studio, killing 10 people and wounding 10 more.

 Police surrounded the van with tactical vehicles and bomb squad trucks for hours before going in.
-A person’s body appeared to be slumped over the wheel and was later removed from the vehicle, but authorities did not immediately identify the person.
+A person’s body appeared to be slumped over the wheel, but authorities did not immediately identify the person in the van.

 Los Angeles County Sheriff Robert Luna previously released photos of an Asian man who was believed to be the suspect, but he did not release the man’s name.